With more businesses going online, customers’ inboxes buzz non-stop with marketing emails that may not get opened, especially during the Holidays.

 Defining SMS Short Codes

-These short codes are designed to be easily remembered, making them an effective tool for driving customer engagement
+Short codes are designed to be easily remembered, making them an effective tool for driving customer engagement through SMS marketing.

 Advantages of SMS Short Codes Over Other Forms of Texting

-The main advantage cited by SMS short code users is their ability to handle a large volume of messages simultaneously, ensuring that your messages are delivered swiftly and reliably.
+The main advantage of SMS short code texting is the ability to handle a large volume of messages simultaneously, ensuring that your messages are delivered swiftly and reliably.

 Additionally, SMS short codes are carrier-approved, guaranteeing better deliverability and spam prevention.